kira-pitman/charlottes-web-log/README.md

 # Charlotte's Web Log

+This was a challenge in week 4 of Dev Academy Aotearoa bootcamp.
+This challenge focused on learning how to work with react, particularly incorperative typescript, HTML, css, and javascript.

+# Instructions given for the challenge

 In this exercise, we're going to use modular React components to build a blog for Charlotte.
 The text content and a wireframe showing the suggested layout have been provided.

 ![Charlotte's Web logo](charlottes-web.png)